-The Pumpkin Festival runs from September 18th through October 24th on Saturdays, Sundays, and Columbus Day.
-Cost is per person based on activity, hayrides are $5, the corn maze is $5, petting zoo is $1, pony rides are $5, The pony rides are free between 10 a.m. and 11 a.m.
+The Pumpkin Festival runs during September and October on Saturdays, Sundays, and Columbus Day.
+Cost is per person based on activity.

 The pumpkin events at Chris’ Farm Stand Pumpkin Festival are perfect for a fabulous family fall outing to get you in the Halloween spirit.
 Your visit should begin with a fun hayride around the farm then you are off to explore.
 Stroll through the pumpkin patch to hunt down the perfect orange fruits for your front door display.
 The kiddos will love the cow train, hay castle, farm animals, tractor viewing, and haunted house.
 Adults will love the old-time country barbecue and the selection of beautiful fall decorations including the hard-to-find white luminary pumpkins.

-The activities begin Columbus Day weekend and run Saturdays and Sundays between noon and 4 p.m., until November.
+The activities begin Columbus Day weekend and run Saturdays and Sundays until November.

 The quaint town of Chatham showcases local artists, community groups, and individuals with seasonal displays in the central city park.
 The Pumpkin People In The Park is a collection of quirky and adorable pumpkin-headed people gracing the walkways and green space of Kate Gould Park and the bandstand area.